 Your vehicle's fuel pump sends fuel from the gas tank to your car's engine.
-Some vehicles, including some from Acura, Alfa Romeo, AMG, and Aston Martin, have multiple pumps and tanks so ensure you always have fuel when driving on different terrains, such as when taking a sharp turn or driving on a steep incline.
+Some vehicles, including Acura, Alfa Romeo, AMG, and Aston Martin, have multiple pumps and tanks to ensure you always have fuel when driving on different terrains, such as when taking a sharp turn or driving on a steep incline.
 The fuel pump also has fuel lines that send fuel from the tank to the engine, where it is combusted.
-To make sure the proper amount of fuel is distributed to the engine when needed, your vehicle has an electronically operated gate called a fuel injector that opens just long enough to meter the perfect amount of fuel to run the engine.
+To make sure the proper amount of fuel is distributed to the engine when needed, your vehicle has an electronically operated gate called “a fuel injector” that opens just long enough to meter the perfect amount of fuel to run the engine.

 We at Dixon's Automotive in Dayton are very familiar with how fuel injection works.
 In order for your vehicle's engine to run smoothly, it needs to be provided with the proper ratio of fuel to air.
 A fuel injector is an electronically controlled valve that supplies fuel from the fuel pump to the vehicle's engine.
-The fuel injector is capable of opening and closing multiple times a second.
+The fuel injector can open and close multiple times a second.
 When the injector is activated, an electromagnet moves a plunger that opens the valve, allowing pressurized fuel to squirt out through a tiny nozzle.
 The nozzle is designed to make the fuel as fine a mist as possible so that it can burn easily.
-The fuel injector is controlled by the vehicle's engine control unit, or ECU.
+The fuel injector is controlled by the vehicle's engine control unit or ECU.

 When your engine mixes air and fuel, it adds a spark to create an explosion.
 This spark is referred to as the ignition.
-The ignition system consists of an ignition coil, distributor, distributor cap, rotor, plug wires, and spark plugs.
-Here's a brief overview of what each of these parts do:
+The ignition system consists of an ignition coil, plug wires, and spark plugs.
+Here's a brief overview of what each of these parts does:

-We've been fixing cars since 1998 and our team prioritizes top-quality customer service above all else.
-Our mission is to exceed your expectations by earning your trust, and providing the most reliable, honest, and courteous service available in the market today.
-If you are in Dayton, Dayton, OH, Kettering, OH, Moraine, OH, Oakwood, OH or surrounding areas, feel free to call us at 937-296-0079 or go online to https://dixonsautomotive.com/ to schedule an appointment!
+We've been fixing cars since 1998, and our team prioritizes top-quality customer service above all else.
+Our mission is to exceed your expectations by earning your trust and providing the most reliable, honest, and courteous service available in the market today.
+If you are in Dayton, Dayton, OH, Kettering, OH, Moraine, OH, Oakwood, OH, or the surrounding areas, feel free to call us at 937-296-0079 or go online to https://dixonsautomotive.com/ to schedule an appointment!
 Dixon's Automotive - Quality you Can Trust, at a Fair Price!.